 But if we understand God as being infinite and outside our space-time continuum, it’s not such a huge stretch to seek alternative equations at the edges of mathematics.
 0 + 0 + 0 = 0, for example—yes, that equates correctly.
 Or, better yet, using infinity symbols, ∞ + ∞ + ∞ = ∞.
 Surely, any God worth worshipping cannot be quantified.

-Many Christian teachers have preferred a more down-home approach to explaining the Trinity, although all of them confess that their metaphors fall short of capturing the full grandeur of God.
-According to legend, Patrick of Ireland, for example, drew attention to a clover leaf (or shamrock), noting how it is simultaneously three leaves and one leaf.
+Many teachers and leaders in the Christian church have preferred a more down-home approach to explaining the Trinity, although all of them confess that their metaphors fall short of capturing the full grandeur of God.
+According to legend, Patrick of Ireland (the man who was later canonised as Saint Patrick by the Catholic Church), for example, drew attention to a clover leaf (or shamrock), noting how it is simultaneously three leaves and one leaf.
 Or, in more recent times, I heard a YouTube preacher claim that understanding the Trinity is “simple as apple pie”—you can cut the pie into three slices, but, while the crust remains separate, the runny fruit filling recombines as soon as the knife is removed.
 It’s both three slices and still very much one unified pie.

 But are these just clever word games used by Christians or does the Bible in fact teach the doctrine of the Trinity?
 Here we run into trouble immediately, because the Bible does not use the word Trinity at all.
 Neither does it include focused discussion or explanation of the Three-in-One nature of God.
 Instead we must rely on hints and passing mentions throughout both the Old and New Testaments, piecing them together and identifying patterns, without becoming arrogant about our conclusions.
 I mean, really!—who are we to think that we can ever fully explain God?
 Our best efforts are only a glimpse.
 So, humility firmly in hand, let’s take a look.